chrisnas/DebuggingExtensions/README.md

   More analyzers and commands will be added as needed.

 - as a [GUI tool](./Documentation/leakShell.md) first published in 2011 to chase .NET memory leaks.
 The source code is now available and dumps are droppable into the snapshot listview to compare them automatically.
+- as a [.NET Core console tool](./Documentation/dstrings.md) to analyze duplicated strings in a .NET application (live/memory dump) (works also on Linux)
+   Note that you could install it as a global CLI tool
+   - "dotnet tool install --global dotnet-dstrings" to install it
+   - "dotnet dstrings <pid or .dmp file path>" to get the statistics